-Statement caching can be used across multiple data sources and can be used beneath abstraction technologies such as the Microsoft Enterprise Libraries with the Data Access Application Blocks.
+Statement caching can be used across multiple data sources and can be used beneath abstraction technologies.

 Enabling Statement Caching

 By default, statement caching is not enabled.
 To enable statement caching for existing applications, set the Statement Cache Mode connection string option to Auto.
 In this case, all statements are eligible to be placed in the statement cache.